Dorialexander/Wikidaesthetics/README.md

 The gexf file may be used as such with a javascript dataviz library.
 Yet, it is preferable to enhance it using Gephi.
 You will get the ability to define a modelization (force directed, ) and set the colours and the size of the items and the edge according to the attributes or the intensity of the relationship links.
 Gephi includes a sigma.js plugin that produces some very nice dataviz.

-Using this working process, I have produced a network of ancient philosophers.
-A set of colours distinguished each philosopher according to their philosophical affiliation (red for Platonists, green for Stoicians…), and each edge according to their accuracy (red for hypothetical, green for near-certainty…).
+Using this working process, I have produced a <a href="http://projetjourdain.org/network/index.html">network of ancient philosophers</a>.
+A set of colours distinguishes each philosopher according to their philosophical affiliation (red for Platonists, green for Stoicians…), and each edge according to their accuracy (red for hypothetical, green for near-certainty…).